 Benefits of organic matter

 - High moisture retaining capacity: Well composted organic matter can hold up to 90% of it’s weight in water.
+Adding organic materials to your garden soil by top dressing or digging in will help you conserve water over the dry season.

 - Improved cation exchange: Cation exchange capacity or CEC is the number of cations a soil can exchange at a given pH.
 Essentially, CEC is what determines which nutrients are available to your plants and is measured as soil fertility.
 Organic matter has three times the cation exchange capacity of the richest clay.